 Note to Editors

-- NR(CTRL) and HS1 Ltd have a contract in place to 2047 which included the right for HS1 Ltd to 'market test' for alternative but similar service providers elsewhere and terminate the contract in 2015 by giving notice by 31 March 2015.
+- NR(HS) and HS1 Ltd have a contract in place to 2047 which included the right for HS1 Ltd to 'market test' for alternative but similar service providers elsewhere and terminate the contract in 2015 by giving notice by 31 March 2015.

 - A new deal has been agreed with HS1 Ltd giving HS1 Ltd a new fixed price featuring a 10% reduction in costs to 31 March 2015 and moving its break-clause rights to 2025.